mmatyas/supermariowar/README.md

 - C++20 supporting compiler
 - CMake
-- SDL 2, with
+- SDL 2 or SDL 3, with SDL_image and SDL_mixer
-    - SDL_image
-    - SDL_mixer
+  - for building with SDL 3, use the `sdl3` branch
 - zlib
 - toml11
 - ENet (optional)